Frequently Asked Questions...

 Who are the Friends of the Los Angeles County Law Library (FLACLL)?

 FLACLL is a non-profit organization devoted to keeping LA Law Library strong, vital and accessible, ensuring its financial stability, and heightening awareness of its mission and services.
 FLACLL supporters are members of the Los Angeles County legal community who recognize the critical roles the Law Library plays in preservation of legal knowledge, supporting the legal profession and providing access to justice for self-represented individuals.
 FLACLL has raised more than $2 million in support of this important institution.

-Please visit the our board page of this website to learn more about the Friends organization.
+Please visit the about us page of this website to learn more about the Friends organization.